Donghutang: Geography

 The Wei River and Jin River flow through the town.

 Economy

 Citrus is important to the economy.

 The region abounds with coal, refractory clay and iron.

 Culture

-Huaguxi is the most influence local theater.
+Huaguxi is the most influential local theater.

 Transportation

 Provincial Highway

 The Provincial Highway S208 (208省道) from Yutan Subdistrict, running through Donghutang Town, Huaminglou Town to Shaoshan City.

 Expressway

 The Changsha-Shaoshan-Loudi Expressway, which runs east through Huaminglou Town and Daolin Town to Yuelu District, Changsha, and the west through Jinshi Town, Huitang Town, Jinsou Township, Yueshan Town, Hutian Town to Louxing District, Loudi.

 The Shaoshan Expressway runs through the town.

 County Road

 The County Road X087 runs southeast to Huaminglou Town.

 The County Road X023 runs southwest and intersects with the Provincial Highway S208.